dehesa/CodableCSV/README.md

 -   `escapingStrategy` (default `.doubleQuote`) specify the Unicode scalar used to escape fields.

-    CSV fields can be escaped in case they contain priviledge characters, such as field/row delimiters.
+    CSV fields can be escaped in case they contain privilege characters, such as field/row delimiters.
 Commonly the escaping character is a double quote (i.e. `"`), by setting this configuration value you can change it (e.g. a single quote), or disable the escaping functionality.

 -   `headers` (default `[]`) indicates whether the CSV data has a header row or not.

     CSV files may contain an optional header row at the very beginning.
-If this configuration value is empty, no header row is writen.
+If this configuration value is empty, no header row is written.

 -   `encoding` (default `nil`) specify the CSV file encoding.